Thinking of RFID-shielding?

 Then, in 2013, I found this…

 This is aluminum foil tape.
 It’s a very thin, very sticky aluminum foil used for things such as seal segments of that wide silver vent tube that comes out of your clothes dryer.

 There are many brands available.
 I got lucky finding this one at the 99¢-Only Store, a popular chain in the LA area.
-I’m sure I’d find a good brand at ACE Hardware or other hardware shops as well.
+I’m sure this at ACE Hardware or other hardware shops as well.